arvidtp/atp.abstractions/README.md

 by Arvid Tomayko(+/-Peters) | [arvidtomayko.com](http://arvidtomayko.com)
 ---

-A large and growing repository of Max 5/6 abstractions, javascripts, shaders, etc I’ve made and found useful over the years.
-Some will be generically useful to people, others are esoteric or specific to the way I use max.
+A large and growing repository of Max 5/6/7 abstractions, javascripts, shaders, etc I’ve made and found useful over the years.
+Some will be generically useful to people, others may be a bit esoteric.
 Some are well documented, others are not so much.
-I hope some of these will be useful to people.
+I make these public in the hope these will be useful to people building stuff in Max.

 Highlights:
 ---